 Guardian Scholars is a supportive network that is committed to empower current and former Foster Youths achieve their academic, career, and personal goals.
 We encourage student growth and development through meaningful interactions during individual, group, and in class sessions.
 As a community, we help students obtain success throughout their collegiate journey.

-High School Seniors who will be graduating in Spring can apply to the program between April and May of each year.
-The minimum eligibility requirements are: 3.25 unweighted GPA; successful completion of college preparatory coursework.
-All applicants must take the Glendale College Assessment Exams in Math and English, and place in English 101.
+The GCC Scholars Program has application periods for Fall and Spring admission.
+High-school seniors who will be graduating in Spring may apply to the program each year.
+The early deadline for priority registration is March 15; the final deadline is June 1.
+Applications are online at gccscholars.com.
+The minimum eligibility requirements for high-school graduates include a 3.25 unweighted GPA and successful completion of college preparatory coursework.
+All applicants must take the Glendale College Assessment Exams in Math and English, and they must place in English 101.

 Glendale College’s student equity plan focuses on increasing access, course completion, ESL and basic skills completion, degrees, certificates and transfer for all students as measured by success indicators linked to the CCC Student Success Scorecard, and other measures developed in consultation with local colleges.
 “Success indicators” are used to identify and measure areas for which disadvantaged populations may be impacted by issues of equal opportunity.
 Title 5 regulations specify that colleges must review and address the following populations when looking at disproportionate impact: American Indians or Alaskan natives, Asians or Pacific Islanders, Blacks, Hispanics, Whites, men, women, and persons with disabilities (§54220(d)).
 The State Budget trailer bill, SB 860 (2014) added requirements to address foster youth, veterans and low income students.

 La Comunidad & Black Scholars